AttitudeAdjuster/GeoLocalTwitterAnalysis/README.md

-### A Machine Learnig model is fitted to the data and evaluated to test data
+### A Machine Learnig model is fitted to the data and evaluated on test data
 Aim: predict the sentiment given latitude/longitude<br>
 If the model performance is acceptable on test data, we can use it for anomaly detection<br>
 Incoming data can be compared to predictions and a lag is raised if an anomaly is detected<br>